JumpstartTU - Center for Global Engagement

 Cost

-Includes airfare from Tulsa or Houston to Panama City or Tulsa or Dallas to San Luis Potosi, Mexico, accommodations, local transportation, all entrance fees and activities, 3-day field experiences with the Panamanian or Mexican partners, some meals, local guides, travel insurance.
+Includes airfare from Tulsa or a hub city (such as Dallas, Houston or Atlanta), accommodations, local transportation, all entrance fees and activities, three-day field experiences with the Panamanian, Mexican or German partners, some meals, local guides, travel insurance.
 Students will be accompanied by TU staff, faculty, and peer mentors.

 Deadlines and Contact Info